 Answer: Check out the book None Braver: U.S. Air Force Pararescuemen in the War on Terrorism as it will give you a good idea on what it is like to be one of the elite warriors in today military.

-Question: Coach, Brad; Do you have any tips on how to get through the cct pipeline?
+Question: Coach, Brad; Do you have any more tips on how to get through the cct pipeline?

-Answer: Check out the info and interview above.
+Answer: Check out the Air Force website here.

 Interview with US Army Ranger Grant McGarry